birdortyedi/birdortyedi.github.io/_pages/about.md

 * April 13, 2021.
 I gave a talk on recent advances in computer vision as part of SEC405 Panel at [Özyeğin University][ozu].

 * April 11, 2021.
-A paper titled ["Instagram Filter Removal on Fashionable Images"][ifrnet] was accepted to [NTIRE2021: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2021][ntire2021].
+A paper titled "[Instagram Filter Removal on Fashionable Images][ifrnet]" was accepted to [NTIRE2021: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2021][ntire2021].

 * April 01, 2021.
-We submitted 2 reproduction reports to [ML Reproducibility Challenge 2020][reprod2020], and one report titled ["[Re]: Spatial-Adaptive Network for Single Image Denoising"][sadnet] was accepted to [ReScience Journal][rescience] Publication.
+We submitted 2 reproduction reports to [ML Reproducibility Challenge 2020][reprod2020], and one report titled "[[Re]: Spatial-Adaptive Network for Single Image Denoising][sadnet]" was accepted to [ReScience Journal][rescience] Publication.

 * October 11, 2020.
-A paper titled ["Quaternion Capsule Networks"][quaternion-caps] was accepted to [25th International Conference on Pattern Recognition][icpr2020].
+A paper titled "[Quaternion Capsule Networks][quaternion-caps]" was accepted to [25th International Conference on Pattern Recognition][icpr2020].

 * August 06, 2020.
-A paper titled ["A Benchmark for Inpainting of Clothing Images with Irregular Holes"][fashion-inpainting] was accepted to
+A paper titled "[A Benchmark for Inpainting of Clothing Images with Irregular Holes][fashion-inpainting]" was accepted to
 [AIM2020: Advanced Image Manipulation workshop and challenges at ECCV2020][aim2020].

 * March 15, 2020.
-A paper titled ["Description-aware Fashion Image Inpainting with Convolutional Neural Networks in Coarse-to-Fine Manner"][dafii] was accepted to [6th International Conference on Computer and Technology Applications (ICCTA 2020, former ICCIT)][iccta].
+A paper titled "[Description-aware Fashion Image Inpainting with Convolutional Neural Networks in Coarse-to-Fine Manner][dafii]" was accepted to [6th International Conference on Computer and Technology Applications (ICCTA 2020, former ICCIT)][iccta].

 * February 1, 2020.
-A paper titled ["FashionCapsNet: Clothing Classification with Capsule Networks"][fashioncapsnet]
+A paper titled "[FashionCapsNet: Clothing Classification with Capsule Networks][fashioncapsnet]"
 was published in [International Journal of Informatics Technologies][ijit].

 * December 24, 2019.
 I gave a talk on recent advances in computer vision as part of SEC405 Panel at [Özyeğin University][ozu].

 * November 2, 2019.
-A paper titled ["Fashion Image Retrieval with Capsule Networks"][fircn] was presented in [Second Workshop on
+A paper titled "[Fashion Image Retrieval with Capsule Networks][fircn]" was presented in [Second Workshop on
 Computer Vision for Fashion, Art and Design][iccv-workshop] as part of ICCV 2019 Workshops.

 * September 5, 2019.
 I have been accepted to Ph.D. of Computer Science at [Özyeğin University][ozu].

 * August 19, 2019.
-I successfully defended my M.Sc. thesis, ["Clothing Image Retrieval with Triplet Capsule Networks"][msc-thesis].
+I successfully defended my M.Sc. thesis, "[Clothing Image Retrieval with Triplet Capsule Networks][msc-thesis]".

 * February 18, 2019.
 I have been assigned as Research Assistant to [Computer Science Department][ozu-cs] at [Özyeğin University][ozu]